awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-instance-refresh.md

 An instance refresh can be helpful when you have a new Amazon Machine Image \(AMI\) or a new user data script\.
 To use an instance refresh, first create a new launch template that specifies the new AMI or user data script\.
 Then, start an instance refresh to begin updating the instances in the group immediately\.

+An instance refresh can also be helpful when you are migrating your Auto Scaling groups from launch configurations to launch templates\.
+First, copy your launch configurations to new launch templates\.
+Then, start an instance refresh that specifies the launch template as part of the desired configuration to begin updating the instances in the group immediately\.
+For more information about migrating to launch templates, see [Migrate to launch templates](launch-templates.md#migrate-to-launch-templates)\.

 **Topics**
 + [How it works](#instance-refresh-how-it-works)
 + [Core concepts and terms](#instance-refresh-core-concepts)